pebreo/pebreo.github.io/midgame/index.md

 ![horse](https://pebreo.github.io/IMG_9387.jpeg)
 ##### credit: pixabay
-"You can get through if you BELIEVE you can get through.
+"You can get through it IF you BELIEVE you can get through.
 The mind is a strong muscle." - Ms. Pat

 [Preamble](https://pebreo.github.io/midgame/Preamble.html)